Table of Contents

 After this photo was taken I decided I needed more contrast so I inked the edges with Wilted Violet Distress Oxide ink.

-The background for this one is very similar with two layers of green paint.
+The background for this cover is very similar with two layers of green paint.
 Then I used this beautiful Stampers Anonymous stencil called Floral with Ranger texture paste.

 For the Floral background, I painted the leaves and flowers with Picked Raspberry and Mowed Lawn Distress Paints.
 The centers of the flowers are tinted yellow with some gold perfect pearls powder.